How to account for rentals depending on inflation and future sales?

 Now, let’s focus on these uncertainties related to the future lease payments.

-IFRS 16 names them “variable lease payments” because their amount varies depending on something.
+IFRS 16 calls them “variable lease payments” because their amount varies depending on something.

 How to treat the variable lease payments?